hrugved06/ML-Projects/LUX Visualization/README.md

 - Lux is designed to be tightly integrated with Pandas and can be used as-is, without modifying your existing Pandas code.
 To enable Lux, simply add import lux along with your Pandas import statement.
 - By clicking on the Toggle button, you can now explore the data visually through Lux.
 You should see several categories of visualizations recommended to you by browsing through the different tabs.

+`Some Visuals Might not be visible in .ipynb notebook so refer this README.md file :-)`

 ## Example: </br>

 - Toggling between Pandas dataframe and Lux widget </br>